r1cm3d/transactions/README.md

 ## About The Project

-This is a Java Spring Boot RESTFul application built in a Docker container, just for practicing these technologies and TDD. :smile:
+This is a Java Spring Boot RESTful application built in a Docker container, just for practicing these technologies and TDD. :smile:

 ## Getting Started